 Jim Allen, the director of Arena Racing Company, who are providing the live screen, explained: “We understand that the changes to the racing calendar were controversial to some in racing but we are very pleased to show our support to the Middleham Open Day by ensuring visitors have the opportunity to enjoy the day’s racing as well as making the most of the many attractions on offer”.

 William Hague, Conservative MP for Richmond and the Foreign Secretary, said: “Middleham is a tremendous success story and fully deserves its reputation as the finest racing centre in the north of England.
 We have some phenomenally successful trainers and it is wonderful that they open their yards to so many people.
 This is a very special day in the racing year”.

-Tickets cost £10 per adult, including a souvenir brochure and a chance to win a prize in the programme draw, which includes a signed photograph of top jockey and the 2010 BBC Sports Personality of the Year A P McCoy.
-Admission for accompanied children under 12 is free.
+Tickets cost £10 per adult, including a souvenir brochure and a chance to win a prize in the programme draw.
+Admission for accompanied children is free.

 The yards are open to the public on Good Friday from 9.30am till either 1.00pm or 2.30pm.
 Free parking is available in Middleham or nearby Leyburn, with free bus links between car parks and the outlying stables.
 This includes Ann and George Duffield, who are opening their successful Sun Hill Stables at Constable Burton from 12 noon until 4.30pm.